marcopchen/Gravity/resources.md

       <a href="https://www.schwab.com/public/schwab/nn/refer-prospect.html">Charles Schwab Investor Checking</a>
       <br>
         <p>
+          You get $100 from using this link to sign up.
 I don't get anything from this.
-You do get $100 from using this link though.
 I just want everyone to know how good the checking account from Schwab is.
 There are no monthly fees at all, and you get reimbursed for all ATM fees.
-This is perfect for international travel, so you never have to worry about exchanging money.
+This is perfect for international travel, because you never have to worry about exchanging money.
 Whenever I need cash even locally, I don't bother trying to find my bank.
 I just go to whichever ATM is closest.
 To open the checking account, you do have to open the brokerage account as well and get your credit report pulled.
         </p>
     </li>
     </ul>